debashisdash1999/debashisdash1999/README.md

 ## 🚀 About Me

-- 3 years of experience in **Snowflake, SQL, ADF, ADLS, AWS S3, Power BI**
+- Working with **Snowflake, SQL, ADF, ADLS, AWS S3, and Power BI** on real-world data projects
-- Hands-on with **ETL/ELT workflows, Data Warehousing, Streams, Tasks, and Snowpipe**
+- Building and experimenting with **ETL / ELT pipelines**, data warehousing concepts, and automation using **Streams, Tasks, and Snowpipe**
-- Skilled in **data visualization** using **Power BI**
+- Enjoy creating **Power BI dashboards** that turn raw data into clear insights
-- Familiar with Python (data types, loops, functions, simple programs).
+- Learning and using **Python (Pandas)** for basic data cleaning and CSV/Excel preprocessing
-- Passionate about solving data problems and building scalable pipelines
+- Curious by nature and motivated by solving data problems and improving pipeline reliability

 ---